-The Superintendent or designee shall ensure that the district's complaint form specifies the location for filing a complaint and contains a space to indicate whether the complainant desires a response to his/her the complaint and specifies the location for filing a complaint.
-A complainant may add as much text to explain the complaint as desired he/she wishes.
+The Superintendent or designee shall ensure that the district's complaint form specifies the location for filing a complaint and contains a space to indicate whether the complainant desires a response to the complaint.
+A complainant may add as much text to explain the complaint as desired.
 (Education Code 8235.5, 35186; 5 CCR 4680)